decentraland/old-documentation/_posts/development-guide/2021-01-11-performance-optimization.md

 - _.glb_ is a compressed format, it will always weigh less than a _.gltf_.
 On the other hand, with _.gltf_ it's easy to share texture images by exporting textures as a separate file.
 You can have the best of both worlds by using the [following pipeline](https://github.com/AnalyticalGraphicsInc/gltf-pipeline), that allows you to have _.glb_ models with external texture files.

+- Avoid using blended transparencies.
+Blended transparencies have to bypass quite a few of the rendering optimizations.
+If possible, favor opaque or alpha tested geometry.

+- Avoid skinned meshes.
+They can drag down the performance significantly.

 > TIP: Read more on 3d model best practices in the [3d Modeling Section]({{ site.baseurl }}{% post_url /3d-modeling/2018-01-09-3d-models %}))

 #### Asset Bundle conversion